 - Left aileron creates slightly less lift and slightly less drag

-This creates more drag on the right hand side of the aircraft causing the airplanes nose to wants to pull to the right as the pilot enters a left turn.
-The turning of the nose of the aircraft as known as Yaw and because the nose is Yawing in the opposite direction to the turn it is known as Adverse Yaw.
+This creates more drag on the right-hand side of the aircraft causing the airplane’s nose to want to pull to the right as the pilot enters a left turn.
+The turning of the nose of the aircraft is known as Yaw and because the nose is Yawing in the opposite direction to the turn it is known as Adverse Yaw.

 This causes what is more commonly known as a Slip and occurs in all aircraft, not just airplanes:

 To counteract this ‘Adverse Yaw’ the pilot or automation must use the foot pedals to control the vertical stabilizer also known as the Rudder on the rear of the aircraft.